-Serbia: Mali Zvornik biomass heating plant construction30.
-November 2020. / News Serbia Energy
+Serbia: Mali Zvornik biomass heating plant construction, News Serbia Energy

 The new biomass heating plant in Mali Zvornik will significantly lower the price of district heating in the city and also reduce CO2 emissions.
 The construction of this biomass heating plant in western Serbia has started in November.